 Why Is Purchase Intent Crucial for Sales?

-If a customer shows strong intention, they are more likely to purchase a product in the near future.
-Recognizing when customers have reached the point where a sale is possible and the right marketing strategy using purchase intent can increase sales.
+If a customer shows strong intention, they will likely purchase a product shortly.
+Recognizing when customers have reached the point where a sale is possible, and the right marketing strategy using purchase intent can increase sales.

 How to Gather Purchase Intent Data

-Purchase intent data can be mined from your existing customer base through different marketing activities and strategies, or it can come from third parties.
+Purchase intent data can be mined from your existing customer base through different marketing activities and strategies or from third parties.

 There are two types of intent data: